The 2030 Agenda’s 17 Sustainable Development Goals projected onto the United Nations building in New York.

 Sustainable development, the fight against poverty and inequality, and climate policy are inextricably linked within the 2030 Agenda.
 Adopted by all United Nations (UN) member states in September 2015, the Agenda calls for nothing less than the transformation of our world.
 Its aim is to reconcile economic progress across the globe with social justice and the conservation of natural resources.
 It includes ensuring that no one will be left behind.
 That is why the 2030 Agenda’s 17 Sustainable Development Goals focus in particular on the weakest and most vulnerable members of society.

-The relevance of the 2030 Agenda to GIZ’s work
+The importance of the 2030 Agenda for GIZ’s work

 Additional information